res-QL/cacheflow_demo/README.md

 ### location

-- Set cache location; either local or on redis.
+- Set cache location; either local or redis.
 Local and/or redis must be initiated using initCache function if either is being used.

 ### maxAge

 - How long data will remain in local cache.
-After maxAge (in seconds) is passed, data is marked as expired and will be deleted.
+After maxAge in seconds have elapsed, data is marked as expired and will be deleted.

 ### smartCache